pipe-cd/pipecd/docs/content/en/docs-dev/contribution-guidelines/development.md

     Once it is no longer used, run `make kind-down` to delete it.

-2. Installing Control Plane into the local cluster
+2. Install Control Plane into the local cluster

     ``` console
     make run/pipecd